cloudius-systems/capstan/Documentation/Capstanfile.md

 Here ``/usr/app/app.jar`` is the path in the built image and ``build/app.jar`` is the file that is picked up from the local filesystem.

+``rootfs`` specifies a directory that is amended to the base image.
+The directory hierarchy in the base image will be the same as in the rootfs directory.
+If rootfs is not specified in Capstanfile, a default rootfs directory named ROOTFS will be used.
+If both files and rootfs are specified, both will be used to amended the base image.